 With an average of 300 days of sunshine a year, a trip to Gibraltar isn’t a hard sell.
 There are plenty of sunny spots to visit in the Mediterranean, but only this part of the world boasts the Rock of Gibraltar, the Ape Caves, and plenty of maritime fun.
 Here are some of Head of Retail and Online Ian Chambers’ best recommendations for when you go:

 Rock Out at the Top of the World

 You have to head up the Rock.
-Taking the cable cars is cheap and quick, but warning: the apes are hungry and very brave so don’t take a bag or any food!
+Taking the cable cars is cheap and quick, but warning: the monkeys or Barbary Macaques are hungry and very brave so don’t take a bag or any food!
 Monkey business aside, what could be better than standing on what feels like the top of the world, with Europe underfoot and Africa and the Mediterranean in the distance?

 Feel the Burn on the Mediterranean Steps

 Another great way to explore the Rock is to brave the Mediterranean Steps, a walk up a steep path of steps to the crest of the Rock.
 Along the way you’ll pass the Goat’s Hair Twin Caves, which, due to water erosion, presents evidence that sea levels were once dramatically higher.
 For those who do not do well with heights, this climb is not recommended, the steep stairways zigzag along the cliff side, and it’s a long way down!
 Expect to spend an 1 ½ to 2 ½ hours depending on your skill level.